McConnell Seeks to Boost U.S. Spy Powers

 Most forms of Internet gambling would be banned under a bill that received final U.S. congressional approval early Saturday….

-The bill, a compromise between earlier versions passed by the two chambers, would make it illegal for banks and credit card companies to make payments to online gambling sites.
+chambers, would make it illegal for banks and credit card companies to

 The Washington Post (online), September 30, 2006